Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - Hard to use on mobile
 - Confusing for users with limited documentation knowledge

-The SSN Card Request Tool was designed to **simplify the eligibility journey**, reduce confusion, and guide users step-by-step to the correct instructions for *their* situation.
+The SSN Card Request Tool (affectionately called "the enumeration screener" by internal staff) was designed to **simplify the user's journey**, reduce confusion, and guide users step-by-step to the correct instructions for *their* situation.

 I served as a **UX strategist, content designer, and flow architect**, shaping the logic, UI structure, and plain-language experience behind the tool.

 ---

-# 1. Problem & Context
+# 1. The Call to Solve a Problem
+     **Clarifying User Needs, Pain Points, and the Core Challenge**

-The original experience had several challenges:
+The original experience had several challenges, users often dealt with:

-### 1. Highly complex policy
+### a.
+Highly complex policy
 Eligibility rules vary depending on:

 - citizenship